dhruvilchidvadiya786r-sys/CovarianceDynamics.jl/docs/manual/benchmarks.md

 Benchmarking in this project follows three guiding principles:

 1. **Model-first performance**
-   We measure performance of the full model, not isolated kernels.
+   Performance is measured on the *full stochastic model*, not isolated kernels.

 2. **Realistic workloads**
-   Benchmarks reflect actual usage: long SDE trajectories with memory.
+   Benchmarks reflect actual usage: long SDE trajectories with memory effects.

 3. **Interpretability over raw speed**
-   Scaling behavior is more important than absolute timing.
+   Scaling behavior is prioritized over absolute wall-clock timings.

-This aligns with the expectations of scientific users and funding agencies.
+This aligns with expectations of scientific users and funding agencies.

 ---